Daniel4000-dev/haproxy-loadbalancing-lab/documentation/implementation.md

 ```bash
 sudo nano /etc/haproxy/haproxy.cfg
 ```
-replace the file with this content
+replaced the file with this content (more like made sure the original script contained these files)

 ```cfg
 global